 Jonathan C. Hamilton

-Jonathan C. Hamilton is a leading international lawyer and a longstanding partner with the global law firm White & Case LLP.
+Jonathan C. Hamilton is a leading international lawyer and longstanding partner with the global law firm of White & Case LLP.

 Over more than two decades, he has built a multinational and multilingual practice that is ranked at the top of its field and described by professional guides as "a powerhouse at the forefront of Latin American international arbitration" and "the best law firm for Latin America arbitration."
 (Legal 500) The practice repeatedly has been ranked number one in the world in international arbitration.
 (Global Arbitration Review) As one professional guide highlights, "White & Case – led by Jonathan Hamilton, the firm's head of Latin American Arbitration – has cemented its position as the top arbitration firm in Latin America."
 (Latinvex)

 Mr. Hamilton has successfully advised on billions of dollars in international disputes and investment involving landmark legal issues of the era that span sectors and jurisdictions across the Americas and beyond.
 From Machu Picchu to the Panama Canal, he has deep experience with high stakes disputes before diverse courts and arbitration institutions and rules, and deals involving complex negotiation and crisis management.
-Accolades have included Most Influential Arbitration Award of the Decade, American Lawyer Global Dispute of the Year/Americas, Best Arbitration Award, Latin Lawyer Deal of the Year and Financial Times Innovative Lawyers.
+Accolades for his client matters have included the Most Influential Arbitration Award of the Decade, Latin Lawyer Deal of the Year (twice), Financial Times Innovative Lawyers (twice), Best Arbitration Award (twice), and American Lawyer Global Dispute of the Year/Americas.

-"White & Case LLP's Latin America practice head Jonathan Hamilton is ‘an incredibly sharp attorney with an exceptional drive that is transferred to his team and transforms into positive results.'"
-(Legal 500) Clients and professional guides describe him as "a super-lawyer-dealmaker," citing his "dominance in the field," "single-minded commitment to the client's cause," "flawless Spanish and very impressive advocacy," "impressive grasp of strategy," "deep understanding and efficiency," "experience, expertise, commitment," "great dynamism, extraordinary background and deep understanding," "experience, tenacity and relationship-building" and "exceptional drive."
+"White & Case LLP's Latin America practice head Jonathan Hamilton is 'an incredibly sharp attorney with an exceptional drive that is transferred to his team and transforms into positive results.'"
+(Legal 500) Clients and professional guides describe him as "a super-lawyer-dealmaker," citing his "dominance in the field," "single-minded commitment to the client's cause," "exceptional drive," "flawless Spanish and very impressive advocacy," "impressive grasp of strategy," "deep understanding and efficiency," "experience, expertise, commitment," "great dynamism, extraordinary background and deep understanding," and "experience, tenacity and relationship-building."
 (Chambers, Legal 500, LatinLawyer)

 Based in Washington, DC, Mr. Hamilton has a strong record of proven organizational leadership within and beyond the Firm.
 He has extensive experience in public affairs and "unlimited skills on the political side of the fence; his ability to foresee, to judge, to understand, he really covers it all.
 He prepares for everything, knows what's going on and is always one step ahead."
-(Chambers) He started his career with the Firm in New York City and then Mexico City.
+(Chambers) He started his career with the Firm in the New York City office and also was based in the Mexico City office.

-Mr. Hamilton is also a seasoned thought leader and professor, serving as the Distinguished Faculty Chair of the International Arbitration Institute at the University of Miami School of Law.
+Mr. Hamilton is also a professor and seasoned thought leader, and the Distinguished Faculty Chair of the International Arbitration Institute at the University of Miami School of Law.
 His publications include a book on Latin American investment protections and numerous articles and chapters on investment, procedure, policy, and public affairs.
 He has spoken at major conferences worldwide and major universities such as Berkeley, Columbia, Georgetown, Harvard, Oxford, Penn, Virginia and Yale.

-Mr. Hamilton completed a J.D. at the University of Virginia School of Law, where he was Editor-in-Chief of the Virginia Journal of International Law; an M.A. at the University of North Carolina at Chapel Hill; and a B.A. at Brandeis University; and the Oxford Strategic Leadership Programme at the Saïd Business School of the University of Oxford.
-He has additional experience as a federal law clerk, a foreign associate in Peru, a research assistant to legal fiction author John Grisham and a range of policy and philanthropic activities.
+Mr. Hamilton completed a J.D. at the University of Virginia School of Law, where he was Editor-in-Chief of the Virginia Journal of International Law; an M.A. at the University of North Carolina at Chapel Hill; a B.A. at Brandeis University; and the Oxford Strategic Leadership Programme at the Saïd Business School of the University of Oxford.
+He has additional experience as a federal law clerk, a foreign associate with a major firm in Peru, a research assistant to legal fiction author John Grisham and in of the areas of policy, press, and philanthropy.

 Representation in a dispute relating to the repatriation of artifacts to Peru, the result of which was described by The Economist as sending "a message to collectors around the world."